Linda Tropp

 Research

 In my research, I seek to understand how people’s experiences as group members color their interpretations of intergroup contexts and their expectations for and experiences in relations with members of other groups.
-I am especially interested in studying relations between members of groups that differ in status and power, to understand how legacies of inequality and conflict shape their perspectives and motivations, and to specify mechanisms that can serve to promote both improved relations and social justice.
-I have examined these issues in laboratory and field settings using a variety of research approaches, including survey, experimental, and meta-analytic techniques.
+I am especially interested in studying relations between members of groups that differ in status and power, to understand how legacies of inequality and conflict shape their perspectives, motivations, and orientations toward cross-group relations.
+I also seek to specify mechanisms and test strategies that can serve to ease group tensions and social divisions, build bridges and support more equal relations between groups, and foster prospects for peacebuilding and reconciliation in divided societies.

 Teaching